About

 University of Maryland

 Joseph Grimmer is Principal Bassoon of the Washington National Opera/Kennedy Center Opera House Orchestra and the Harrisburg Symphony Orchestra and is Assistant Professor of Bassoon, Division Coordinator of the Winds & Percussion, and Coordinator of Chamber Music at the University of Maryland.
 He previously served as Principal Bassoon with the Cabrillo Festival of Contemporary Music, the Jacksonville Symphony, was a member of the Houston Grand Opera Orchestra, Acting Assistant Principal Bassoon with the Naples Philharmonic, and spent six summers as Assistant Principal Bassoon with the Colorado Music Festival Orchestra in his hometown of Boulder, Colorado.
-He has performed as Guest Principal Bassoon with the Detroit Symphony Orchestra, Baltimore Symphony Orchestra, Grand Rapids Symphony, IRIS Orchestra, Savannah Philharmonic, and Windsor Symphony Orchestra.
+He has performed as Guest Principal Bassoon with the Los Angeles Philharmonic, Detroit Symphony Orchestra, Baltimore Symphony Orchestra, Grand Rapids Symphony, IRIS Orchestra, Savannah Philharmonic, and Windsor Symphony Orchestra.
 He has also performed with the National Symphony, Pittsburgh Symphony, Milwaukee Symphony and Arizona Musicfest Orchestras.